Technius/scalajs-mithril/README.md

 )
 ```

-Instead of using a component for a route,
-a [`RouteResolver`](https://mithril.js.org/route.html#routeresolver) may be used
+A [`RouteResolver`](https://mithril.js.org/route.html#routeresolver) may be used
-instead.
-There are two ways to construct a `RouteResolver`: using a helper
+for more complicated routing situations.
+There are two ways to construct a
-method or subclassing `RouteResolver`.
+`RouteResolver`: using a helper method or subclassing `RouteResolver`.

-`RouteResolver.render` creates a `RouteResolver` that contains a `render`
+`RouteResolver.render` creates a `RouteResolver` with the given `render`
 function.
-The helper accepts the `render` function as a parameter:

 ```scala
 m.route(dom.document.getElementById("app"), "/", routes)(